 How to Store Chirashi?

-It is best served freshly made.
-Because any sushi needs to be stored under 50°F (10°C).
-However, it is easy to make too much more than you need to serve, so how do we store it?
-You can keep Chirashi in the fridge and also freezer.
+It is best served freshly made because otherwise any sushi needs to be stored under 50°F (10°C) and the quality goes down.
+However, it is easy to make too much more than you need to serve, so it can be stored in the fridge and also freezer.

 A: This recipe is not as soy sauce is used to flavour some ingredients.
 You can make gluten-free chirashi if you use gluten-free soy sauce to season some ingredients.